 "You really know people when you're with them everyday.
 You discover them outside of football.
 This is the case, we [Ben Arfa and I] often see outside."

 "Spain is the very best at the moment, so the motivation will come alone.
-Everyone wants to play games like they play.
+Everyone wants to play games like they play," he added.

 "It will allow us to judge our team team and we know we will not stop working even if we win the game.
 The most important thing is to finish first in the group."